-Paloma Health offers an at-home test kit that can help you understand how your thyroid is working and if there may be a need for further evaluation of your thyroid function.
+Paloma Health offers an at-home thyroid test kit that can help you understand how your thyroid is working and if there may be a need for further evaluation of your thyroid function.

 Here's the play-by-play as I gave it a shot...

 Ordering a kit is super easy!
-I am able to instantly buy a test kit with just a couple of clicks.
+I am able to instantly buy a thyroid test kit with just a couple of clicks.
 I enter my credit card information, and I actually use my FSA card!
 I immediately get an email that my order is being processed, and I spend two minutes to create my account, which I will use to get my results.
 They ask for name, password, address, and date of birth, then ask two simple questions (biological sex and if you’ve been diagnosed with hypothyroidism).

 My kit arrived quickly in cute packaging.
 Inside, there’s a little instruction booklet, alcohol prep pads, gauze, two safety lancets, collection card, bandaids, biohazard storage bag, and a prepaid return envelope.